Edw2n/ImageNet-ES/dg_readme.md

 - Please refer to `aug_analysis.sh` file for the commands used for experiments.

 - Note that to use DeepAugment, you need to prepare the distorted datasets as described in [ImageNet-R repository](https://github.com/hendrycks/imagenet-r).
-The created dataset should be stored in `CAE` and `EDSR` directories.
+The created dataset should be stored in `CAE` and `EDSR` directories under `data_root`.

 ### Evaluation of various models on ImageNet-ES (Table 3)
 Please use following command to run the experiment proposed in Table 2.
-We used a single GPU for evaluation, and using ```CUDA_VISIBLE_DEVICES=[GPU no.]``` is recommended.
+We used a single GPU for evaluation, and using `CUDA_VISIBLE_DEVICES=[GPU no.]` is recommended.
 ```
 CUDA_VISIBLE_DEVICES=0 python imagenet_as_eval.py -a [MODEL ARCHITECTURE] -b [BATCH_SIZE] --pretrained --dataset [EVALUATION DATASET] --log_file [LOG FILE NAME]
 ```